-In the text below you can read 8 reasons why you should spend time in nature.
+In the text below, you will find out why it is good to spend time in nature.

 Perhaps there are still some out there who think that staying in nature is nothing more than enjoying the beautiful landscape, however, being in nature also improves our mental and physical health.